Top 10 Online and Mobile Note Taking apps

 2014.
 Cloud note-taking app Notability launches Mac version

-Evernote competitor, Notability, which was already available for the iPhone and iPad, is now bringing all the same functionality to the Mac desktop, rounding out all the places where its users might want to access their notes.
-Notability is knows for its support of wide range of inputs.
-Users can draw on the mobile and tablet apps, add images and text, and even import and embed documents or web pages directly into their documents, all with audio timestamped against the text or media added.
-Now that it’s moving to the Mac App Store, Notability will become even more useful.
-Using iCloud, users will be able to sync and update documents with little hassle and access them on all their Apple devices.
-The desktop version of the app will cost $9.99 to download, which is above the usual $4.99 price for Notability.
+The rival of Evernote, Notability, previously available for iPhone and iPad, has expanded its functionality to include the Mac desktop, ensuring that users can access their notes across all their preferred devices.
+Notability is recognized for its comprehensive support of various input methods.
+Users can sketch on the mobile and tablet apps, insert images and text, and even import and embed documents or web pages directly into their notes, all while maintaining audio timestamps synchronized with the added content.
+With its availability on the Mac App Store, Notability becomes even more advantageous.
+Through iCloud integration, users can effortlessly sync and update their documents, accessing them seamlessly on all their Apple devices.
+The desktop version of the app is priced at $9.99 for download, slightly higher than the usual $4.99 price for Notability.

 2014.
 Evernote and LinkedIn integrate business cards into social network